gravtrade/gravtrade.github.io/_posts/2017-01-26-what-is-forex.md

 </div>

 <br>
 In this post we will explain what is <span class="label label-info">FOREX</span> or FX means and what you need to know about it.
 FOREX or FX is a short term of <b>Foreign Currency Exchange</b>.
 It represent a currency value of each country bank note, which a non-centralized market because each large financial institution (banks, exchange)  offering their own price to other market participants.
-Therefore you will find that the currency value are slightly differ between your broker to other broker.
+Some people may refer to currency exchange rate when they travel to other country or when they want to send money to receiver from different country.
+As a forex trader you will find that the currency value are slightly differ between your broker to other broker due to commission markups.

-Forex exchange is the largest financial market in the world with around $5.3 TRILLION a day trade volume that makes it the most exciting market compared to other financial market.
+Forex exchange is the largest financial market in the world with around $5.3 TRILLION a day trade volume that makes it the most exciting market compared to other financial market and operated 24 hours on every weekdays.

-## How Trader Make Profit Out of FOREX Trading
+## How Forex Trader Make Profit Out of FOREX Trading

-> Summary - Trader is a person/institutional firm who make money out of price fluctuation.
+> Summary - Trader is a person/institutional firm who make money out of price fluctuation or movements.

 Example - Alex is a trader of its own trading account.
 He think that EURO currency versus DOLLAR will climb from 1.13456 to 1.13556 (10pips) and decided to buy with 0.1 standard lot (1dollar/pip move).
 If the price goes to his prediction, he will earn 10 dollar but if the price fall to 10pips he will loose 10 dollar.